parismita/gsoc-atlas-test-solutions/README.md

 `./a.out > op.txt`

 The SymMat.h is the header file for class SymMat.

-test.cpp is the unittest written to check the code correctness
+The file test.cpp is the unittest written to check the code correctness.

-eg.cpp is the example use case for SymMat class
+The file eg.cpp is the example use case for SymMat class